Frequently Asked Questions about GAPC Certification

 The GAPC Certification audit will on average take between 2-3 hours.
 The length of time the audit takes primarily hinges on the number of employee interviews and how organized the records are that will be reviewed.
 A grower can decrease the time of the audit and increase the efficiency greatly by having everything together in one central location for the auditor to review.

 14. Is the GAPC Certification Audit similar to the GAPC Assessments we have had in the past?

 Yes, it is very similar.
 The differences include:

-- Some additional questions aligned with new standards for 2018.
+- Some additional questions aligned with new standards.

 - Required worker interviews for all those who hire any non-family labor.

-- Growers receive the questions ahead of time, a detailed report and score after the audit, and, if there are any areas of non-compliance, a chance for most of them to be fixed within four weeks.
+- Growers receive the questions ahead of time, a detailed report and score after the audit, and, if there are any areas of non-compliance, a chance for most of them to be fixed within 30 days.